Oliver-makes-code/Rekindle/spec/Function.md

 ```

 A function can specify a scope,
-which allows you to call it on a class
+which allows you to call it on a class, enum, or trait

 ```
-fun someFunc(this: SomeStruct) {}
+fun someFunc(this: SomeClass) {}
 ```

 If you're within a class, enum, or trait,